tomslw/weather_stuff/readme.md

 and put it all in a database.
 Have an simple web server running that displays the information.
-I originally wanted a nice interface with a graph and everything, but i lost motivation while looking into how i could actually do that and the the fact that all the http libraries that i found make it a little more time consuming to display an actual html page than id like didn't help.
+I originally wanted a nice interface with a graph and everything, but i lost motivation while looking into how i could actually do that and the the fact that all the http libraries that i found make it a little more time consuming to display an actual html page didn't help.
 I am lazy i guess and don't care that much about that right now.
 So a simple list of thing will do.
 Don't judge me.<br></p>
 <h2> My goals </h2>
 <ul>